-We rely exclusively on cash flow generated from charters for our LNG vessels and management of third party LNG vessels.
-Due to our lack of diversification, an adverse development in the LNG transportation industry could have a significantly greater impact on our business, particularly if such developments occur at a time when our ships are not under charter or nearing the end of their charters, than if we maintained more diverse assets or lines of businesses.
+We rely exclusively on the cash flow generated from charters for our LNG vessels and management of third party LNG vessels.
+Due to our lack of diversification, an adverse development in the LNG or the LNG transportation industry could have a significantly greater impact on our business, particularly if such developments occur at a time when our ships are not under charter or nearing the end of their charters, than if we maintained more diverse assets or lines of businesses.

-Our contracts for the five newbuildings we have on order are subject to risks that could cause delays in the delivery of the ships, which could adversely affect our results of operations and cash flows.
+Our contracts for the five newbuildings we have on order as of February 26, 2018, are subject to risks that could cause delays in the delivery of the ships, which could adversely affect our results of operations and cash flows.

-Our five contracted newbuildings are scheduled to be delivered to us on various dates between 2018 and 2019.
+Our five contracted newbuildings are scheduled to be delivered to us on various dates between 2018 and 2020.
 Significant delays in the delivery of one or more of these ships, which are expected to generate a substantial portion of our contracted revenue in future years, would delay our receipt of revenues under the related time charters.
 For prolonged delays, the customer may terminate the charter and, in addition to the resulting loss of revenues, we may be responsible for additional substantial liquidated damages, which could adversely affect our business, financial condition, results of operations and cash flows, including cash available for dividends to our shareholders.
 In addition, the delivery of any of these ships with substantial defects or unexpected operational problems could have similar consequences.

-The completion of newbuildings could be delayed because of:
+The completion and delivery of newbuildings or conversions could be delayed because of: